 I would recommend that one section of your Professional Portfolio contain some of your best reflective journals.
 These will give the principal, your practicum teacher, the recruiter and others a good example of the kind of thinker you are and show how valuable an employee you will be.
+More information will provided in your first seminar session.

-Professional Portfolio Due Date: Oct.
-17, 2016
+Professional Portfolio Due Date: Feb.
+7, 2017